If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 It is the defendant’s responsibility to make a reasonable and timely request prior to the trial date.
 The City of Toronto suggests six to eight weeks before the trial date.

-A defendant cannot attend court on the trial date and claim they have not received disclosure, expecting the judge to dismiss the charge due to the lack of information from the prosecution.
+A defendant cannot attend court on the trial date and claim they have not received disclosure, expecting the judge to dismiss the charge because of the prosecution’s failure to provide information.

 Disclosure can also be requested in person at the court where the ticket was issued.
-Many courts provide options for online requests for disclosure.
-Be sure to search for information specific to the court where your ticket was issued.
+Many courts offer online disclosure requests.
+Be sure to search for information specific to the court that issued your ticket.

-Given the significance of disclosure in traffic cases, defendants should request for disclosure as soon as possible and review it thoroughly.
-You can order a disclosure for a traffic ticket, but to see the errors and inconsistencies, lawyers can seek common mistakes that can support your case.
+Given the significance of disclosure in traffic cases, defendants should request disclosure as soon as possible and review it thoroughly.
+You can order a disclosure for a traffic ticket, but to see the errors and inconsistencies, lawyers and paralegals can seek common mistakes that can support your case.

 How Much Does Disclosure Cost?